material-motion/material-motion/specifications/server.md

 # Server

-TODO: Flesh out the role of the Server in relation to the Runtime.
+TODO: Flesh out the role of the server in relation to the runtime.

 TODO: Formalize the following content as a protocol.